abhinavpareek655/ct-week5/Readme.md

 ## Overview

-**Lyrics** is a modern, visually immersive music streaming web application built with Next.js, React, and Tailwind CSS.
-The project aims to deliver a next-generation listening experience, featuring synchronized lyrics, personalized recommendations, trending charts, and a sleek, responsive UI.
+**Lyrics** is a modern, visually immersive music streaming web application built with Next.js, React, Tailwind CSS, and Supabase.
+The project delivers a next-generation listening experience, featuring synchronized lyrics, personalized recommendations, trending charts, playlists, liked songs, and a sleek, responsive UI.
 The app is designed to be both a showcase of UI/UX best practices and a foundation for a full-featured music streaming platform.

 ---

 ## Features

-### Currently Working

 - **Home Dashboard**:
   - Hero section with project highlights and call-to-action.
   - Featured Playlists: Curated playlists with cover art and descriptions.
   - Trending Now: List of currently popular songs.
-  - Recently Played: Carousel of recently played tracks.
+  - Recently Played: Carousel of recently played tracks (per user).
   - Recommended Artists: Suggestions based on user taste.
   - Global Charts: Top songs by country.